 Dropping Out of College

 Just a few weeks following the end of the spring semester, summer courses were upon me.
 After dropping a double college math course worth five credit hours that semester, I was feeling frustrated and defeated.
-In the back of my mind, I knew that if I couldn’t even pass my that double math course (remedial math combined with a 100-level college algebra), there was no way I’d be able to tackle the upper-level calculus and econometrics courses that I needed to earn my bachelor of economics and finance degree.
+In the back of my mind, I knew that if I couldn’t even pass my double math course (remedial math combined with a 100-level college algebra), there was no way I’d be able to tackle the upper-level calculus and econometrics courses that I needed to earn my bachelor of economics and finance degree.
 Unfortunately, I went in to my redo of that course in the summer with the same mindset.

 Within three weeks, I dropped both of my summer classes.
 I was left with a college dream that was falling to pieces right before my eyes.